aircall/partner-example-app/README.md

 # Partner Example App
-A partner application example that performs Aircall's OAuth flow
+A partner application example that performs Aircall's OAuth flow and subscribes to webhook events on the Public API.

 ## What is this?